telepathylabsai/BETOLD_dataset/README.rst

 The aim of the dataset is to predict **LUFHs**, i.e. **user-initiated (U) forward calls (F) and hang-ups (H) that happen in a late (L) point of the conversation**.
 This dataset is characterized by NLG and NLU intents and entities.
-It does not provide any textual utterances.
+It does not provide textual utterances.

 This work has been accepted at the COLING 2022's workshop `When creative AI meets conversational AI <https://sites.google.com/view/cai-workshop-2022>`_.